CloudNativeSDWAN/cnwan-operator/code-of-conduct.md

 ## Code of Conduct

-All participants of CNWAN Operator are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with CNWAN Operator.
+All participants of CN-WAN Operator are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with CN-WAN Operator.

 ### Our Pledge